-On April 23, 2018, a man drove a van down a busy street in Toronto.
-The attack killed ten and injured another 16.
+On April 23, 2018, a man drove a van down a busy street in North York district in Toronto, targeting pedestrians.
+The attack killed 10 and injured another 16.
 The suspect, Alek Minassian, was arrested 30 minutes following the attack.
 According to police, Minassian claimed he was a member of the "incel" movement and that he carried out the attack in retribution for sexual rejection and ridicule by women.
 On March 10, 2020, Minassian admitted to planning and carrying out the attack.
-Minassian currently faces 10 counts of first-degree murder and 16 of attempted murder.
-Minassian's trial date will begin on November 9, 2020.
-(Sources: CNN, Global News)
+Minassian's trial began on November 10, 2020.
+The trial was held on Zoom because of the COVID-19 pandemic.
+During the six-week trial, Minassian's lawyers argued that Minassian should be found not criminally responsible for his actions due to his Autism Spectrum Disorder diagnosis.
+On March 3, 2021, Ontario Superior Court Justice Anne Molloy found Minassian guilty of 10 counts of first-degree murder and 16 counts of attempted murder.
+On June 13, 2022, Minassian received a life sentence with parole eligibility after 25 years.
+(Sources: CNN, Global News, Canadian Press, CTV News, CTV News, Canadian Press)